CalvinLoke/LearningWithDocker/MongoDB-in-Docker/MongoDB Replica Sets.md

 If you are not familiar with the docker compose file syntax, [this](https://www.composerize.com/) is a very useful tool to convert standard `docker-run` commands into docker compose files.

 # Procedure
+## Pre-requisites
 ## Cloning this repository

 `git clone https://github.com/CalvinLoke/LearningWithDocker`

 ## Running the Docker nodes
 Make sure you are in the correct directory of the cloned repository

 `docker-compose -f MongoDB-in-Docker/docker-compose.yml up`

+Modify the `docker-compose` command with `-d` if you need it to run in `detached` mode.
+If not, you will need to access the containers from another terminal instance.

+## Verify that the Docker nodes are running
+`docker ps`

+## Login to one of the Docker instances
+Any of the 3 containers will do, but the first node is preferred.
+`docker exec -it monogoNode1 mongo`